Mailing Address: 255 S. Central Campus Dr., Rm. 1400, Salt Lake City, UT 84112-0490

 Department Chair: Dr. Christopher Lewis

-Director of Graduate Studies: Dr. Deberniere Torrey
+Graduate Director: Dr. Deberniere Torrey

-Director of Undergraduate Studies: Dr. Natalya Kuznetsova
+Undergraduate Director: Dr. Natalya Kuznetsova

 American Sign Language